 • Closing eyelids

-Do These Symptoms Sound Familiar?
+Do Any of These Digital Eye Strain Symptoms Seem Familiar?

 1. Use Larger Fonts

-2. Use Proper Line Height Spacing
+2. Use Sufficient Line Height Spacing

 3. Apply Strong Color Contrast to Your Website Text and Background

-4. Use Sub-headlines
+4. Use Subheadings

 Learn How UserWay Helps with Online Readability and More